Rice in the World

 Master of Global Affairs: International Masterclass

-Beginning in Spring 2025, Rice's Master of Global Affairs (MGA) offers an applied International Masterclass for second-year MGA students in their final semester to acquire global perspectives on matters inherent to the program's Areas of Study: international security, international political development, and international political economy.
+Beginning in Spring 2025, Rice's Master of Global Affairs (MGA) offers an applied Global Negotiation Masterclass for second-year MGA students in their final semester to acquire global perspectives on matters inherent to the program's Areas of Study: international security, international political development, and international political economy.
 The MGA offers these opportunities at no additional cost to students.

 Image Alt Text